Purim

 Purim's core is a celebration of Esther's courage and her care for her community over her own safety, which saved the Jewish people in Persia from an evil plot to destroy them.
 We focus on the joy of knowing our people were saved.
 We focus on Esther as a role model for putting the care of your community first.
 And, we focus on the hope that this story gives us - that through the bravery of individuals and the will of God, everything will be alright in the end.

-Our Purim activities will be centered around the 4 mitzvot of Purim (and FUN!).
-Sign up for any or all of the mitzvot HERE.
+Our Purim activities center around the 4 mitzvot of Purim (and FUN)!

 Getting Ready for Purim: